datasciencecampus/pygrams/docs/tech-report.md

     controller configure: 	            6.560606060606065
     frequency band: 		    6.3212121212121115

-The main concerns with this method were when interpreting timeseries with multiple curvature and the fact that not every timeseries pattern matches a quadratic or a sigmoid curve.
+The main concern with this method is that not every time series pattern matches a quadratic or a sigmoid curve, in particular time series with multiple curves and stationary points.

-### State space (Sonia)
+### State space models
-A more flexible approach is that of the state space model with a kalman filter.
-This solves the problem of the variety of curvature patterns mentioned above, by smoothing the timeseries using the Kalman filter and providing the first gradient of the smoothed time-series.
-This means we know the slope of the timeseries at each point and we can assess emergence in a very flexible way.
-We can either look for an emergence score between two user defined points or look at the longest uphill course or the steepest one using simple calculus.
+A more flexible approach is that of the state space model with a Kalman filter.
+This solves the problem of the variety of curvature patterns mentioned above, by smoothing the time series using the Kalman filter and providing the first gradient of the smoothed time series.
+This means we know the slope of the time series at each point and we can assess emergence in a very flexible way.
+We can either look for an emergence score between two user defined points or look at the longest uphill curve section or the steepest section using simple calculus.

 ![img](img/plot_1_internal_combustion_engine.png) ![img](img/plot_4_internal_combustion_engine.png)

-At first we decided to generate escores from this approach using the sum of the slopes between two periods divided by the standard deviation.
-We found that this works well as it would account for the variety in values we have on the y axis ( document counts ).
-Another option could be standardizing the timeseries values between 0 and 1.
-The disadvantage of this method over the previous two is the fact that it is slower as the kalman filter needs parameter optimization.
+At first we decided to generate emergence scores from this approach using the sum of the slopes between two periods divided by the standard deviation.
+We found that this works well as it would account for the variety in values we have on the y axis (document counts).
+Another option could be standardising the time series values between 0 and 1.
+The disadvantage of this method over the previous two is the fact that it is slower as the Kalman filter needs parameter optimisation.

 (table with state-space e-scores here and a few plots)

 ### Which method is best?
 It all depends on what outcome is desirable.
-If we are after a fast output elastically weighted towards the three last periods, considering also the global trend then Porter is best.
-If we are after a relatively fast output looking at emergence patterns anywhere in the timeseries, then quadratic fitting ( or sigmoid , depending on the pattern we are after) is the best solution.
-If accuracy and flexibility on the emergence period range is desired, then the state-space model with the Kalman filter is the best option.
-Pygrams offers all the above options.
+If we wish for a fast output elastically weighted towards the three last periods, considering also the global trend then Porter is best.
+If we are after a relatively fast output looking at emergence patterns anywhere in the time series, then quadratic fitting (or sigmoid , depending on the pattern we are searching for) is the best solution.
+If accuracy and flexibility on the emergence period range is desired, then the state-space model with the Kalman filter is the best option. pyGrams offers all the above options.

 ## Prediction
-The popular terms are processed using either Porter or quadratic fitting to separate terms into emerging (usage is increasing over time), stationary (usage is static) or declining (usage is reduced over time).
+The popular terms are processed to generate emergence scores, and then labelled as emerging (usage is increasing over time), stationary (usage is static) or declining (usage is reduced over time).
 Note that we use the last 10 years with Porter's approach to label a term.

 Given the labels, we take the top 25 emergent, top 25 stationary and top 25 declining terms and run usage predictions on these terms.
 The top emergent terms are defined as those with the most positive emergence score, the top stationary terms those with a score around 0, and top declining those with the most negative score.

 Different prediction techniques were implemented and tested, to determine the most suitable approach to predict future trends.
 These techniques are now covered in the following sub-sections.

 ### Naive, linear, quadratic, cubic
 A naive predictor used the last value in each time series as the predicted value for all future time instances.
 Linear, quadratic, or cubic predictors utilised linear, quadratic, or cubic functions fitted to each time series to extrapolate future predicted values using those fitted parameters.

 ### ARIMA<a href="#ref3">[3]</a>

-**NOTE: Probably don't need ARIMA and Holt-Winters sub-section headers, e.g. after providing an initial list of techniques at the beginning of the prediction section.**

 ARIMA (autoregressive integrated moving average) was applied using a grid search optimisation of its (p, d, q) parameters for each time series, based on training on the earliest 80% of the data and testing on the remaining 20% of data.
 The grid search parameters were: p = [0, 1, 2, 4, 6], d = [0, 1, 2], q = [0, 1, 2].